Bay View, Milwaukee: Recreation

 Within Bay View's borders is South Shore Park, part of the Milwaukee County Park System.
 South Shore Park features the Oak Leaf Trail, a volleyball court, and a pavilion overlooking the swimming beach and the marina at the South Shore Yacht Club.

 Humboldt Park, one of the first parks in the city, opened in 1891 and presently features fishing, softball, tennis, horseshoes, a band shell, and ice skating and hockey on the lagoons during Winter.
 Humboldt park also hosts a music series in the summer called Chill on the Hill on Tuesday nights and houses a seasonal "beer garden" with food and alcohol in a picnic-style setting.

-The Beulah Brinton Community Center offers a variety of youth, adult, and senior activities including volleyball, aerobics, yoga, toddler play groups, and senior lunch programs.
+The Beulah Brinton Community Center offers a variety of youth, adult, and senior activities including volleyball, aerobics, yoga, taekwondo, toddler play groups, and senior lunch programs.

 Bay View has a history of local art which has blossomed with what some have called a "renaissance" of the community.
 Many bars and venues host a rotating display of locally produced art, and several galleries have cropped up along the Kinnickinnic Avenue which runs through the area.
 Bay View has long been a destination for popular musical acts both local and from around the country.
 The neighborhood is also an attraction for quarterly gallery events of standing and one-time shows.